-Diamox is a brand name of a prescription drug know as acetazolamide.
+Diamox is a brand name of a prescription drug known as acetazolamide.
 The medication is used for a variety of purposes including the prevention and treatment of AMS.
 The Food and Drug Administration (FDA) first approved acetazolamide in 1953.

 The medication acidifies the blood, which causes an increase in respiration, thus accelerating acclimatization.
 Studies have shown that Diamox at a dose of 250 mg every eight to twelve hours before and during rapid ascent to altitude results in fewer and/or less severe symptoms of acute mountain sickness (AMS).

 What Does Diamox Do?

 It is actually quite fascinating how it works in the body.

 Ninety percent of the blood’s carbon dioxide exists in a chemical called bicarbonate.
 Diamox facilitates the body to excrete bicarbonate, which makes the blood more acidic.

 When the blood gets acidic, the body believes that it has more carbon dioxide in it.
 To get rid of this excess carbon dioxide, the body increases ventilation.
 In other words, the user breathes deeper and faster, getting rid of the carbon dioxide, but also taking in more oxygen.
 So the medication works by acidifying the blood, which causes an increase in respiration, which increases oxygen intake, thus accelerating acclimatization.